-All ships and boats, and all goods whatsoever, which shall have been seized and condemned for a breach of this Ordinance, shall be disposed of as soon as conveniently may be after the condemnation thereof, in such manner as the Director-General or other proper officer of Customs shall direct; Provided that all horses, cattle, or goods of a perishable nature may be sold forthwith.
+Vessels and goods 162.
+All ships and boats, and all goods whatsoever, which shall have been seized and seized and condemned for a breach of this Ordinance, shall be condemned may be disposed of as the Collector, &c, shall direct. disposed of as soon as conveniently may be after the condemnation thereof, in such manner as the Collector or other proper officer of customs shall direct; Provided that all horses, cattle, or goods of a perishable nature may be sold forthwith.